The CAPEX explosion

 But whatever you think of the technologies, it’s a risky strategy to invest so much this late in the business cycle (we’ve now had 111 months of economic expansion, or nearly 10 years of constant growth).
 But it’s also hard not to.
 2018 is shaping up to be the best year since the last recession and financial conditions are the easiest they’ve been since the early 1990s.
 You’d be crazy not to spend.

 Indeed, investors love the FAANGs in part because they spend so much; their lofty valuations are driven by future earnings prospects, which are predicated on today’s large investments paying off sometime down the road.

 However as the saying goes, the best laid plans of mice and men often go awry and it won’t take much for those valuations to come crashing back down to Earth.
 The Federal Reserve is raising interest rates, the fiscal stimulus from Trump’s tax cuts will wear off, and I suspect China is faring worse than many people realise.

 Personally I think you’d be brave to buy the FAANGs this late in the cycle, even if you thought the explosion in CAPEX had been perfectly allocated (note that I’m a relatively risk averse investor).

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 8: The CAPEX explosion was compiled by Justin Pyvis and delivered on 02 November 2018.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.